-Our trustees are drawn from the statutory and voluntary sectors and are skilled individuals, with a wide range of experiencess, who are keen to promote an open healthy debate in society about the consequences of sexual abuse.
+Our trustees are drawn from a variety of professional backgrounds and are skilled individuals, with a wide range of experiences, who are keen to promote an open healthy debate in society about the consequences of sexual abuse.
 The board’s objectives are to promote three areas of project development through Education, Prevention and Campaigning.
 They also manage all the organisations’ services for men who have been sexually abused.

 Operation Emotion is keen to challenge attitudes about sexual abuse and we produce various educational films that challenge mythology, stereotypes and misinformation about sexual abuse.

-Operation Emotion, in association with Blunt Edge Films, have recently produced nine films entitled ‘Survivors Stories.’
+Operation Emotion, in association with Blunt Edge Films, have recently produced eleven films entitled ‘Survivors Stories.’

-The Operation Emotion app also details where help can be found in other areas of the UK from our partner organisations in the Male Survivors Partnership
+The Operation Emotion apps also detail where help can be found in other areas of the UK from our partner organisations in the Male Survivors Partnership